Table of Contents

-After seeing ad after ad after ad in my Pinterest feed for Ruggable rugs and after browsing the beautiful designs and debating whether or not to take the plunge, I finally bought a Ruggable.
+After seeing ad after ad in my Facebook feed for Ruggable machine-washable rugs (and you can put them in the dryer), I finally bought one.

 It arrived this weekend and if you are a TL;DR kind of person, my two-word Ruggable review is:

-I was a little worried about buying a rug online because I couldn’t be sure that the colors I saw on my screen would translate to what I would see when it finally arrived.
+I was a little worried about buying new rugs online because I couldn’t be sure that the colors I saw on my screen would translate to what I would see when it finally arrived.

 I had nothing to worry about.